FractalAIResearchLabs/Fathom-R1/readme_new.md

 | **Ramanujan-Ganit‑R1-14B-V1**      | 10083  | 12100  |

 ## Data Decontimination

-Both the benchmarks used (AIME 25 AND HMMT 25) were released after few weeks of the release of the base model.
-This ensures no contaimination happened during the pre-training of the base model.
-The dataset corpuses (Numina-Math 1.5 & OpenR1-Math) were released around similar time as that the release time of these exams and has a cutoff<=2024).
-Moreover,We we anyway conduct a check to ensure training data  We ensure during post-training, the data used
+Both benchmarks used (AIME 25 and HMMT 25) were released a few weeks after the release of the base model, ensuring no contamination occurred during the model's pre-training.
+The dataset corpora (Numina-Math 1.5 & OpenR1-Math) were released around the same time as these exams, with a cutoff date no later than 2024.
+Additionally, we conduct checks to verify there is no contamination in the training data.

 ## 📜 License